ject-epita/attendee/docs/transcription.md

 For third-party-based transcription, you need to add your API Key for a provider like Deepgram, OpenAI, Gladia, or Assembly AI in the Settings > Credentials page.

-### Managing credentials

-Once you've added credentials for a transcription provider, you can:

-- **Edit credentials**: Click the "Edit Credentials" button to update your API key or other credential information
-- **Delete credentials**: Click the "Delete Credentials" button to remove stored credentials for a provider.
-This will prevent bots from using that provider until new credentials are added.

-The delete credentials feature helps with credential lifecycle management, allowing you to easily remove old or compromised API keys and switch between different provider accounts.

 ## Transcription errors

 If you are using third-party-based transcription, you may encounter errors from the transcription provider.
 These errors are visible in the bot detail page in the dashboard, in the transcription section.